botlabs-gg/yagpdb-docs-v2/content/learn/beginner/outputs-1.md

 ### Actions for Functions

-Custom command functions allow you to do various things, such as performing calculations, adding or removing a role from a user, or even sending a message to a channel.
-The syntax is a little different to what you might be used to; the function name comes before its arguments, like so:
+Custom command functions allow you to perform calculations, add or remove roles to/from a user, send messages to a channel, and lots more!
+The syntax is a little different to what you might be used to; All arguments to a function follow the function name itself, like so:

 ```go
 {{ add 5 3 }}
 ```

-Some functions also return the result of their operation, which can be used in other functions.
+Some functions also return the result of their operation, which can be passed as arguments to other functions.
 For example:

 ```go
 {{ mult 5 (add 3 2) }}